Qara Qoyunlu: Governance

 The Qara Qoyunlu state organization was based mainly on of its predecessors, Jalayirids, and the Ilkhanids.
 Qara Qoyunlu rulers used the title sultan since the enthronement of Pirbudag by Qara Yusuf.
 Sometimes the title bahadur appeared on the coinage.
 They also used the titles khan, khagan and padishah.

 Keeping with a Persianate culture, the Qara Qoyunlu used the Persian language for diplomacy, poetry, and as a court language.
 Diplomatic letters to the Timurids and Ottomans were written in Persian, while the correspondence with the Mamluk sultans were in Arabic.
 Official internal documents (farmān, suyūrghāl) were also written in Persian.
 Jahan Shah was titled Padishah-i Iran and King of Kings of Iran during his reign.

 As for the provincial organization, the provinces were governed by şehzade and beys, who had smaller divans in each of the provinces.
 The governance by military governors (beys) generally passed on from father to son.
 In the cities there were officials called darugha, that looked after financial and administrative affairs, and also had political powers.
 The şehzades and beys had their own soldiers which were called nökers, who were trained and salaried.

 In the south, Pir Budaq, son of Jahan Shah became Governor of the region of Shiraz, becoming to some extent a ruler in his own right, rebelling against his father by seeking independence.
 This move aroused his father's anger.
 Pir Budaq was later transferred to the governorship of Baghdad, thought to be easier to control than Shiraz, but he was ultimately killed upon the orders of his father.

 Culture

 Under Timur, the cultural entity of Iran was renewed by Persian literature, art and culture being patronized throughout the Timurid Empire.
 Consequently, Qara Qoyunlu art was notably influenced by the Timurids.
 Jahan Shah wrote his poetry in Azerbaijani and Persian, while the Kitab-i Diyarbakriyya, a history of the Qara Qoyunlu and Aq Qoyunlu, was written by Abu Bakr Tehrani in Persian.
+The rule of the Qara Qoyunlu and other Turkoman dynasties speeded up the process—well underway by that time—by which Azerbaijan and parts of Fars became ethnically and linguistically Turkic.